alexander-schranz/single-class-symfony-integraton-class/README.md

 The last required instance is the Configuration which we need provide by the [`ExtensionInterface`](https://github.com/symfony/symfony/blob/v6.0.5/src/Symfony/Component/DependencyInjection/Extension/ExtensionInterface.php) by Default this was also auto discovered by some magic in the [`Extension`](https://github.com/symfony/symfony/blob/v6.0.5/src/Symfony/Component/DependencyInjection/Extension/Extension.php).
-We are implementing this method the following way to return our instance of it:
+We are implementing this method the following way by returning again `$this` instead of providing an extra instance of configuration class:

 ```php
 use Symfony\Component\Config\Definition\ConfigurationInterface;